IlliaFransua/CFileManager/README.md

 - C Compiler (e.g., gcc or clang)
 - CMake
-- POSIX Environment (for working with the file system)
+- POSIX Environment (for file system operations)

-## Usage and Conclusion
+## Usage & Conclusion

-The library provides a set of functions for working with the file system and metadata, and the tests demonstrate the correctness and stability of all components.
-How to integrate the library into your application depends on your needs: you can use its full functionality or choose individual modules.
+This library offers functions for managing files, directories, and metadata.
+The included tests verify the correctness and stability of all components.
+Integration is flexible — you can use the entire library or select only the modules you need, depending on your application requirements.